ToSauced/Python-socket_server/README.md

 # Python-socket_server
-Simple Python socket server architecture
+Simple Python client->server conneciton architecture for Python applications

-This is built from my reverse shell when building (client).py file to .exe and having a host to connect, provides only simple connection between host-client (its a concept)
+Provides only simple connection between host-client (its a concept)